Grader guide#

 • Make sure homework questions have an answer within 48 hours, since they are time-sensitive.

-• The day before homework is due, answer questions sooner than that to get students unstuck.
+• Within 24 hours of when homework is due, answer questions as soon as possible to get students unstuck.

 • Please give corrections/clarifications on student answers where necessary.